finos/FDC3-conformance-framework/README.md

 yarn start
 ```

-The application will start and will open a webbrowser tab, this tab will have an error.
-The reason is that the app does not have a Window.FDC3 object and should be ran through the desktop agent.
+Note that if you open any of the app's URLs in a webbrowser you will see any error.
+The reason is that the app does not have a Window.FDC3 object and should be ran through a Desktop Agent.

 Here is the setup steps for the following desktop agents: